 What is EggTrack?

-All the top food companies have committed to going 100% cage-free in the US or Europe—transitioning supply chains to source eggs only from cage-free hens by 2026 or sooner—and some have taken these commitments global.
-Together, these animal welfare commitments in the US, Europe, and across the world have the potential to impact the lives of billions of egg-laying hens.
+Major global food companies have committed to going 100% cage-free—transitioning supply chains to source eggs only from cage-free hens by 2026 or sooner.
+Together, these animal welfare commitments in the US, Europe, APAC, and across the world have the potential to impact the lives of billions of egg-laying hens.

 As an animal protection organization laser-focused on ending factory farming, Compassion in World Farming is here to ensure that these commitments are successfully met—on or ahead of schedule.